 5. Black Mamba

 Black mambas are known as one of the deadliest snakes in the world.
 Two drops of their venom can kill a grown man (or woman!).
 The venom is also fast acting and can start to paralyze the victim in minutes.
 They do not live in the United States but are a huge problem in southern and eastern Africa.
 They are not actually black, they are light gray, but the inside of their mouths are black.
 Worldwide more than 100,000 people die from snakebites each year!
-Many from underdeveloped countries and rural areas that don’t have antivenom and very few clinics if any.
+Many are from underdeveloped countries and rural areas that don’t have antivenom and very few clinics, if any.
 The black mamba is responsible for many of these deaths.
-There are four mamba species including:
+There are four mamba species, including:

 6. Mojave rattlesnake

 Most rattlesnakes have hemotoxic venom that attacks the blood cells, stops clotting, and causes a victim to bleed profusely.
 Mojave rattlesnakes are one of the few exceptions because some populations have both hemotoxic and neurotoxic!
 It was thought that some Mojave’s had hemotoxic venom and others had neurotoxic but recent research proves that there are hybrid Mojave rattlesnakes that have both kinds of venom.
 Doubly dangerous!

 One look at a tiger rattlesnake, and you will know how it got its name.
 They are tan with stripes that look like tiger stripes, and the stripes go all the way around their body.
 The average size of a tiger rattler is 2 feet long, and they hold the title of “rattlesnake with the smallest head.”
 They like the desert and can be found in Arizona, California, and northern Mexico.
 Their venom is a mycotoxin and neurotoxin.
 Mycotoxins attack the muscles making them weak and non-responsive.